 There are different ways to settle your debts for less than owed.
-Let’s leave aside for the moment the fact that these services, when not offered by a licensed Missouri attorney, are often illegal in Missouri.
+Let’s leave aside for the moment the fact that these services, when not offered by a licensed Missouri attorney, are sometimes illegal in Missouri.
 It’s usually a good idea — that won’t work.

 If you can settle up with all or virtually all your creditors and get back on track then that might be the way to go.
 But it only really does you good if you can get all your debt under control this way — quickly.